Nafis Sadik: Early life and education

-Nafis Sadik was born in Jaunpur, British India as the daughter of Iffat Ara and Muhammad Shoaib, former Finance Minister of Pakistan.
+Nafis Sadik was born on 18 August 1929 in Jaunpur, British India as the daughter of Iffat Ara and Muhammad Shoaib, former Finance Minister of Pakistan.

-She studied medicine at and graduated with a Doctor of Medicine degree from Dow Medical College in Karachi.
+She studied medicine at and graduated with a Doctor of Medicine degree from Dow Medical College in Karachi, Pakistan.

 After graduating, she went to the USA to complete an internship in gynaecology and obstetrics at City Hospital in Baltimore, Maryland and finished her further education at the Johns Hopkins University.

 Career

 She returned to Pakistan in 1954 with her husband, to become a civilian doctor in army hospitals.
-She worked to 1963 in women's and children's wards in Pakistan Armed Forces hospitals.
+She worked until 1963 in women's and children's wards in Pakistan Armed Forces hospitals.
 In 1964, Sadik was appointed head of the Health Section of the Government’s Planning Commission.

 Sadik joined the Pakistan Central Family Planning Council in 1966 as Director of Planning and Training, the Government agency charged with carrying out the national family planning programme.
 She was appointed Deputy Director-General in 1968 and Director-General in 1970.